StiizzyCat/Skitzphrenia/README.md

 + original code / non skidded selfbot

 # where is the code?
-StiizzyWare is almost complete and just needs some code cleanup / organizing.
+Skitzphrenia is almost complete and just needs some code cleanup / organizing.
 I hope to get it released by 9/25/21.